 Dog aggression is a common but treatable problem.
-However, most dog owners either fail to realize or are unwilling to accept that when their -otherwise sweet- puppy is displaying any kind of aggression on other dogs or humans -then it is a serious problem.
+Unfortunately, most dog owners either fail to realize it or are unwilling to accept it as a serious problem when their otherwise sweet puppy is displaying aggression against other dogs or humans.

-If aggression in dogs is not treated in a timely and effective manner, it can lead to a permanent problem in the adult dog causing all sorts of unpleasant and dangerous situations.
-Eventually this could leave you no choice but to put your dog to sleep.
-Since you don’t want that to happen, it’s very important that you learn about the reasons and solutions to this problem.
+If dog aggression is not treated in a timely and effective manner, it can lead to a permanent problem in the adult dog, causing all sorts of unpleasant and dangerous situations.
+Eventually, this could leave you no choice but to have to put your dog to sleep.
+If you don’t want that to happen, then it’s only wise that you learn more about the reasons and solutions to this problem.

-Remember, the most effective way to cure dog aggression is if you start countering it from the time your dog first shows any sign of dog to dog or other aggression.
-Your dog is YOUR responsibility and with the right methods, you can put an end to her aggressive behavior or prevent it altogether.
+Remember, the most effective way to cure dog aggression is if you start addressing it from the time your dog shows her first sign of dog/dog or other aggression.
+Your dog is YOUR responsibility and with the right methods, you can stop her aggressive behavior or prevent it before it gets serious.
 Start acting now by following these steps:

 STEP 1: LEARN TO IDENTIFY THE SYMPTOMS OF AGGRESSION IN DOGS

 Common signs of dog aggression include the following:

 Before you assign any of the above mentioned symptoms to a case of dog aggression, it’s important to make sure your dog doesn’t have another good reason for behaving aggressively: Your dog might be in pain (due to a medical condition or injury) and you should take her to a vet for a check-up to see if anything’s wrong before looking for specific aggression treatment.